Justice of the peace: New Zealand

 The legal framework for the office of Justice of the Peace within New Zealand is derived from the Act of Parliament 'Justices of the Peace Act 1957', and subsequent amendments.

 There are two levels of this position within New Zealand: The standard level of 'Justice of the Peace', and a separate 'Judicial Justice of the Peace'.
 Persons so appointed may use the post-nominals JP and JJP respectively.
 A JP who is retired may apply to the Secretary for Justice for permission to use the post-nominals 'JP (retired)'.

-Appointment as a JP is for life, until unless a voluntary resignation is tendered in writing, or a JP is suspended or dismissed from office due to misconduct, bankruptcy, or other specific reasons.
+Appointment as a JP is for life, unless a voluntary resignation is tendered in writing, or a JP is suspended or dismissed from office due to misconduct, bankruptcy, or other specific reasons.

 Justice of the Peace

 A JP in New Zealand is someone of good stature in the community who is authorised to witness and sign a number of documents, including statutory declarations, affidavits, and producing certified copies of documents, amongst others.
 In some limited circumstances they may also perform citizenship ceremonies, and act as a 'Visiting Justice' in prisons.
 They are nominated for office by local Members of Parliament and appointed by the Governor-General.
 They must take both the Oath of Allegiance and the Judicial Oath.